 \paragraph{Tokenization Bias and Recent Advances.} Recent research highlights biases from tokenization in LLMs.
-While \citet{wan2022fairness} argues that character‑ and byte‑level representations are intrinsically fair,\footnote{They report more random performance with these representations, which we do not view as fairness.} other studies \citep{DBLP:conf/nips/PetrovMTB23,DBLP:conf/emnlp/Ahia0GKMST23} show that tokenization differences across languages; even at character and byte levels; affect costs, latency, and contextual understanding.
+While \citet{wan2022fairness} argue that character‑ and byte‑level representations are intrinsically fair,\footnote{They report more random performance with these representations, which we do not view as ``fairer.''} other studies \citep{DBLP:conf/nips/PetrovMTB23,DBLP:conf/emnlp/Ahia0GKMST23} show that tokenization disparities across languages; even at character and byte levels; affect costs, latency, and contextual understanding.
 This has spurred efforts like Aya~\cite{aryabumi2024aya} and methods to mitigate tokenization unfairness \citep{DBLP:journals/corr/abs-2404-17790,DBLP:conf/coling/AbboudO24,limisiewicz2024myte}.
 Although newer character- and byte-level models use compression techniques such as entropy-based patching~\cite{DBLP:conf/acl/PagnoniP0NMLZYW25}, cross-lingual parity of these representations remains unstudied.
-Finally, \citet{ali-etal-2024-tokenizer} found parity metrics weakly predict LLM performance, but their results were confounded by differing tokenizers and vocabularies, unlike our algorithms, which improve parity under a fixed vocabulary.